x676f64/secureum-mind_map/content/7. Audit Findings 101/Sponsorship front-running.md

 The incentive to do that is to be able to block the proposal afterwards.

+### Recommendation:
-1. Recommendation: Pull pattern for token transfers will solve the issue.
+Pull pattern for token transfers will solve the issue.
 Front-running will still be possible but it doesn’t affect anything.
-2. Major severity finding from [Consensys Diligence Audit of The Lao](https://consensys.net/diligence/audits/2020/01/the-lao)
 ___
 ## Slide Screenshot
 ![032.png](../../images/7.%20Audit%20Findings%20101/032.png)